The Neighborhood Counseling Center

 That’s why we’re here.
 We know the rest of your life can be better than what it is now.
 We know life can be easier and you shouldn’t have to hide your true self to find acceptance or love (from yourself or anyone else).
 We want to meet you.
 We want to help.

-I work with: adults, families, teens, and the smattering of older kids.
+I work with: adults, families, couples, teens, and the smattering of older kids.

 Elizabeth Wilder Young, LCSW